trychlos/pwix-editor/README.md

 Allowed/disallowed through the `storeSwitchState` configuration parameter.

-This is considered a disableable functional _cookie_, and is advertised as such to the CookieManager if present.
+This is considered a disableable functional _cookie_, and is advertised as such to the CookieManager if it is present.

 ---
 P. Wieser